lzl511/MEASUREMENT--Automated-Circuit-Characterization-Using-Keithley-and-PicoScope-Instruments/README.md

-# Python-Controlled-Automated-Circuit-Measurement-Using-Keithley-and-PicoScope-Instruments
+# SOFTWARE--Controlling-Keithley-And-PicoScope-Instruments-for-Automated-Circuit-Measurement
-- Keithley 2636
+- Keithley 2636 and 2636A
+- Keithley 3390
+- Keithley 6221
+- PicoScope